RemiKalbe/cunw/README.md

 ### Example

-To generate a Markdown representation of a codebase located at `path/to/codebase`, excluding files matching `*.txt` and save the output to `codebase.md`:
+To generate a file representation of a codebase located at `path/to/codebase`, excluding files matching `*.txt` and save the output to `codebase.md`:

 ```bash
 cunw path/to/codebase -o codebase.md -e "*.txt"